eth-protocol-fellows/protocol-studies/docs/wiki/protocol/overview.md

 > The Ethereum world computer

 These unique features empower Ethereum to create a new paradigm for decentralized computing.

+## Applications

+Ethereum establishes a foundation for secure and verifiable interaction over a public network.
+Several innovative applications take  advantage of this capability:

+- **Decentralized Finance (DeFi):** Borrow, lend, trade, and manage your assets without relying on traditional banks.
+DeFi empowers individuals to take control of their financial lives.
+- **Non-Fungible Tokens (NFTs):** Own and trade unique digital assets like artwork, collectibles, and virtual experiences.
+NFTs unlock new possibilities for digital ownership and creative expression.
+- **Decentralized Autonomous Organizations (DAOs):** Collaborate and make decisions democratically within organizations.
+DAOs empower communities to self-govern and manage resources transparently.
+- **Gaming:** Play-to-earn games where you can own in-game assets and be rewarded for your participation.
+Ethereum brings a new dimension of value and ownership to the gaming world.
+- **Prediction Markets:** Speculate on real-world events in a decentralized and transparent marketplace.
+Ethereum facilitates open and honest predictions.

+As the platform continues to evolve, the landscape of decentralized applications built on Ethereum will only grow richer and more diverse.

 ## Resources